kubernetes-sigs/gateway-api/geps/gep-3779/index.md

     // `spiffe://<trust_domain>/ns/<namespace>/sa/<serviceaccount>`
     // when representing Kubernetes workload identities.
     //
-    // Identities for authorization can be derived in various ways by the underlying
+    // spiffe identities for authorization can be derived in various ways by the underlying
     // implementation.
 Common methods include:
     // - From peer mTLS certificates: The identity is extracted from the client's
     //   mTLS certificate presented during connection establishment.